 Ease of care & cleaning: ★★★★

 The Mantric wand is completely waterproof, meaning you can submerge it into warm water for a thorough cleaning.
 You can also give it a quick clean between uses with a sterile medical wipe – remember to pick body-safe wipes!

 There is a seam where the plastic band meets the head and handle,which could trap germs.
 Take extra care on this area when cleaning.
 This toy doesn’t come with a storage bag, which I would have liked.
 Individual storage bags help keep toys clean and dust-free between uses.

 The Mantric wand has 5 speeds and 7 settings, meaning it’s pretty versatile whatever type of vibration you like.
 It is pretty much a clitoral toy – you could insert the handle end, as it’s silicone, but I’d be worried about getting fluids and germs in the seam where the light panel joins the main body.
 This wand is waterproof, so you could take it into the bath or shower if that’s your jam.

 More than adequate for the price-point and size!
 The vibrations are pretty rumbly at the lower levels, and a little buzzier at the higher ones.
-I’d recommend this vibe to someone who likes a good level of vibration intensity, but sometimes or always wants something less extreme than my favourite power-tool.
+I’d recommend this vibe to someone who likes mid-level intensity.

 A basically solid toy with some flaws.
 I enjoyed using it and will be using it again, though I don’t think it will go into the “reach for it every session” pile.
 I’d love to see a second edition released.
-With the user-friendliness issues ironed out, this would move from being a good toy to a great toy.
+With the user-friendliness issues ironed out, this would move from being a passable toy to a good toy.